 Assess if the transition from channel to channel is polished enough.
 Are your customers receiving the same quality of service on your website as they are when they talk directly to your customer success rep?
 Can they easily reach your business if they have a concern?
 Is the voice of your company maintained on each platform?

-Through creating omnichannel experiences, you communicate to your customers that QA is a priority for your business.
+By creating omnichannel experiences, you communicate to your customers that quality assurance (QA) is a priority for your business.
 The more you can monitor and consolidate the necessary channels across the customer journey, the more likely your customers are to have a consistent customer experience.

-- Create a smooth UX across the board
+4. Create a smooth user experience across the board.

-Have you invested heavily in sleek marketing, but your UX is still stuck in the past?
+Have you invested heavily in sleek marketing but your UX is still stuck in the past?
 Maybe your clients feel that the product hasn’t met their expectations, and this is causing them to seek out other solutions.
-Whatever the reason may be, identify the source of your customer churn so you can make changes to your CX to increase customer retention.
+Whatever the reason may be, identify the source of your customer churn so you can make changes to your B2B sales experience to increase customer retention.

 Your customers are a great resource for collecting feedback.
-How do your customers currently feel about their CX?
+How do your customers currently feel about their customer experience?
 Conduct surveys to get a better understanding of where you are.

 But, conducting surveys is only part of the puzzle.
 Once you have analyzed the results of the survey, be sure to share them with your customers.
 Transparency is key in demonstrating that you are listening to your customer’s concerns.
 Let them know that you have understood their feedback and your plans for improvement.

-Showing your customers that their voice matters will help boost your CX among current clients and give you valuable insights on how to get new customers.
+Showing your customers that their voice matters will help boost your B2B sales experience among current clients and give you valuable insights on how to get new customers.